MileHacker Logo

 Safety Considerations

 Petty crime, like pickpocketing, can occur, especially in crowded tourist areas or on public transport.
 Violent crime is less common in tourist zones but occurs in specific neighborhoods.
-Consult current travel advisories from your government for up-to-date information on Morelos state.
+Consult current travel alerts from your government for up-to-date information on Morelos state.

 Areas of Caution